-Thousands of websites are launched on a daily basis.
+Thousands of websites are launched daily.
 Virtually all these sites want to attract, engage, convert, and finally, retain visitors.
-Unfortunately, not all websites are able to do all these because they do not take design and functionality seriously.
+Unfortunately, not all websites can do all these because they do not take design and functionality seriously.

-With this in mind, the power of persuasion lies in understanding and analyzing the intentions, motivations, needs, and preferences of the target audience as well as integrating these factors in the design.
-Only those websites who understand the how and the why of the users are the ones who can successfully persuade them.
+With this in mind, the power of persuasion lies in understanding and analyzing the intentions, motivations, needs, and preferences of the target audience and integrating these factors into the design.
+Only those websites that understand the how and the why of the users are the ones who can successfully persuade them.

-A well-designed website will, therefore, receive 1) convert-ready users, 2) users who enjoy the experiences presented, and 3) users who become repeat visitors and thus, loyal customers.
+Therefore, a well-designed website will receive 1) convert-ready users, 2) users who enjoy the experiences presented, and 3) users who become repeat visitors and, thus, loyal customers.